A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

 - Finds or creates the note for that date

-- Opens it in your main window
+- Opens it in your main window (for monthly, navigates to the heading)

 - Shows the vulpea-ui sidebar with journal widgets